irvinowens/interloper/README.md

  the machines of all of the participants.
 Think of it as a mesh twitter with no central authority holding all of the content.

+Posts can use Markdown and be generally as long as one wishes.
+The server is limited to 4096 kb and you can reduce that if you wish to keep the bandwidth down.

 ### Usage

 Clone the repository, then change the endpoint to match your